How the human spirit can survive the impending Apocalypse.

 Most people were first exposed to Michael C. Ruppert through the 2009 documentary, Collapse, directed by Chris Smith.
-Collapse was one of the scariest documentaries about our world and the fragile the state of our planet.
-It was also one of VICE's favorite films from the past ten years.
+Collapse was one of the scariest documentaries about our world and the fragile state of our planet.
+It is also one of VICE's favourite films from the past ten years.

 Apocalypse, Man is an intimate portrait of a man convinced of the imminent collapse of the world, but with answers to how the human spirit can survive the impending apocalypse.

 Apocalypse, Man is a feature-length documentary to be released over the next few weeks.

 Soundtrack by Sunn O))), Flaming Lips, Interpol, Michael C. Ruppert, and more.

 Directed by Andy Capper.